allegroai/clearml-agent/README.md

     - This example will "process data", and once done, will launch a copy of the 'second step' experiment-template
   - [Second step experiment](https://github.com/allegroai/trains/blob/master/examples/automl/toy_base_task.py)
     - In order to create an experiment-template in the system, this code must be executed once manually

+# License

+Apache License, Version 2.0 (see the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.html) for more information)